JaredCaprio/relink/README.md

 - Add words to your word list from the imported materials.

 - View statistics on how your vocabulary and reading list are growing.

-#### Contributing

-If you would like to contribute to Relink, feel free to submit a pull request.
-Please make sure to follow the existing code style.

 #### License